PMArkive/Pokemon-Forme-Insertion/README.md

 II.
 Use Instructions:

+0) Close Pk3ds if you have it open, it will fight with this program for, in particular, the Personal file, and overwrite any changes made.

-1) Select the the Species (e.g. Bulbasaur) you are adding Forme(s) to from the leftmost column.
-You can search for the desired name in the text box, choose it by double-clicking the menu below (I coded almost the entire thing before I learned that tkinter doesn't have a module for the modern "type into the dropdown menu to narrow things down" thing, so I used this hacky setup until one is added or I find a nicer implementation).
+1) Select the the Species (e.g. Bulbasaur) you are adding Forme(s) to in the first dropdown box.
+You can type part or all of a name in any of them to narrow the search.
+If you enter a complete name, it will automatically capitalize itself (and set that option without any further action needed).

+2) Enter the number of formes you want to insert.

-2a) By default, this program will copy the Personal, Levelup, and Evolution files from the base forme of the selected species to set things up.
+3a) By default, this program will copy the Personal, Levelup, and Evolution files from the base forme of the selected species to set things up.
 If you want to copy any of those from a different specific instance, deselect the "Same as species" options above the desired custom selector, and select the desired source.
 Inserted formes will be named <Base Species> <#th forme>.
 Once the CSV file is updated with the inserted formes, you can change that default forme name with a custom one for tracking purposes (this will be reflected in the loaded lists in the tool when the updated CSV file is then reloaded).
+You can tab directly between all of the entries on the bottom row

-2b) If you want to add unique data for an existing cosmetic forme (e.g. Female Venusaur or Pyroar, the different colors of Florges, etc.), uncheck "Initialize Model Files".
+3b) If you want to add unique data for an existing cosmetic forme (e.g. Female Venusaur or Pyroar, the different colors of Florges, etc.), uncheck "Initialize Model Files".
 If the program detects that there are not as many free cosmetic formes for the selected Pokemon as you told it Formes to add, it will report as such in the console and abort.

-3) Enter the number of formes you want to insert.

 4) Hit "Insert Forme(s)"

-5) Rebuild your Personal, Levelup, and Evolution GARCs, then *close Pk3ds* and return them to their appropriate locations in the romfs file structure.

-6) Load Pk3ds and confirm that the formes are properly inserted.
+5) Load Pk3ds and confirm that the formes are properly inserted.
 If so, you may now edit the new formes as desired.
 Please note that the index numbers of all formes will be sorted by nat dex number (e.g. the first alt-forme will be Venusaur after the last species, instead of Deoxys).
 This was implemented because the game requires all alternate formes of a given species to have consecutie index numbers, so adding formes to any Pokemon with existing formes requires shuffling around the indices, at which point it was actually simplest to just sort them like this.

-7) The new model files (8 (gen VI) or 9 (gen VII) files) will be inserted after every other existing files for that species.
+6) The new model files (8 (gen VI) or 9 (gen VII) files) will be inserted after every other existing files for that species.
 The model files are tracked in the generated CSV file.
+You will have to extract the GARC to edit them.

-A tutorial can be found at https://youtu.be/gu5JrxL3v4g
+A tutorial can be found at https://youtu.be/gu5JrxL3v4g (this is for the previous version, it is still _mostly_ accurate, aside from extracting the GARCs.